The Ohio Council of Community Schools hosts an annual convocation to prepare our school leaders and staff for the start of the school year.

 To provide support for our sponsored schools' staff and leadership, OCCS hosts a yearly event with enrichment and training sessions in preparation for the upcoming school year.
 Since the first annual Convocation in 2017, we continue to feature engaging speakers that discuss educational best practices, leadership skills and specialized training on topics of interest such as special education and new principal training.
 Topics are catered specifically to our Ohio charter schools.

-We are proud to announce that in addition to Convocation in 2022, we will have the Inaugural Eschool Convocation on the following day.
-The theme this year is OCCS M.E.A.N.S.
+In addition to Convocation in August 2022, the Inaugural Eschool Convocation took place the following day.
+The theme this year was OCCS M.E.A.N.S.
 Student-Centered.
-Come celebrate and learn with us as we support the Mental, Educational, Artistic, Nutritional, and Social well-being of our students.
+We are thankful to our presenters and attendees who are focused on the Mental, Educational, Artistic, Nutritional, and Social well-being of our students.

 The Convocation 2019 Theme was "MEANS," the Mental, Educational, Artistic, Nutritional, and Social well-being of our students.
 Keynote speaker, Dr. Howard Fuller, delivered a passionate address to the group of educators.
 Vendors were on hand with information on wraparound services for the whole student with a specific focus on mental health issues.
 Breakout sessions included academics, special education, classroom management and much more.
 The all-day event was held August 6th 2019 at Nationwide Hotel & Conference Center in Lewis Center, Ohio.
 Some of the sessions included: